Tonya Ingram: Efforts and advocacy

-In 2019, at age 27, Ingram posted on Instagram looking for a living person willing to become her kidney-donor.
-The organ procurement system (OPS) in the United States, run by the United Network for Organ Sharing (UNOS), as of 2019, failed to recover around 28,000 organs a year.
+In 2019, at age 27, Ingram posted on Instagram looking for a living person willing to become her kidney donor.
 Utilizing journalism, Ingram and writer and organ-recipient, Kendall Ciesemier, asked the government to hold the organizations involved in OPS accountable, believing this would result in Ingram receiving a kidney.
 Ingram wrote an opinion essay; appeared in a government video; wrote letters to members of the Biden administration, including the Centers for Medicare and Medicaid Services (C.M.S.) administrator Chiquita Brooks-LaSure and the head of the Health Resources and Services Administration, Carole Johnson; worked with members of Congress, including Representative Katie Porter; and even testified before the House Oversight Subcommittee on Economic and Consumer Policy in May 2021.

 Aftermath

 Ingram told the House Oversight Subcommittee on Economic and Consumer Policy that she would die without the federal government's urgent action.
-A year and a half later, on Dec.
-30, 2022, Ingram died of complications from kidney failure.
+A year and a half later, on December 30, 2022, Ingram died of complications from kidney failure.

 In 2022, Ingram was one of 12,000 people on waiting lists who died or became too sick to receive a transplant.